wp-plugins/playbuzz/readme.txt

 4. A "funz"/"animals" Quiz, that can be implemented in any page.

 == Changelog ==
+= 0.3.1 =
+* BUGFIX: after update to v0.3, no "embeddedon' defined and all content gone.

 = 0.3.0 =
 * Verified compatibility up to WordPress 4.0
 * Setting page design overhaul